-Units should consult University Procurement Services Find Products and Services for a listing of university shipping contracts.
+Units should contact UPS Procurement Team for a listing of university shipping contracts.
 UPS will help with selecting the most favorable supplier for the unit's needs, assist with setting up an account, and ensure that discounted rates are applied.
-If this or additional procurement support is needed, units should submit a University Procurement Services Help Desk ticket.